-S. Describe how the LEA may establish a districtwide parent advisory council to provide advice on all matters related to parental involvement in programs supported under this section.
+U. Describe how the LEA may establish a districtwide parent advisory council to provide advice on all matters related to parental involvement in programs supported under this section.

-Henry County Schools may establish a system-wide parent advisory council by meeting with administrators from each school and asking them to provide names of parents who may be interested in serving.
-In most cases, this will include parents who are already serving on the school-wide committees.
-Principals will be asked to contact those parents to secure their commitment to the district committee and meetings will be held as needed.
+Henry County Schools may establish a system-wide parent advisory council by meeting with administrators and parents from our county who are willing and able to serve.
+Principals will contact those parents to secure their commitment to serve on the district committee.
+Meetings will be held as needed.

-T. Describe how the LEA may develop appropriate roles for community-based organizations and businesses in parent involvement activities.
+V. Describe how the LEA may develop appropriate roles for community-based organizations and businesses in parent involvement activities.

-Henry County Schools will utilize community-based organizations such as local Boys and Girls Clubs, local churches, and SpectraCare as well as businesses such as Walmart and Sam's Club to assist our schools with parent involvement activities.
+Henry County Schools will utilize community-based organizations such as local Boys and Girls Clubs, local churches, and 3 Fold + Counseling Services as well as businesses to assist our schools with parent involvement activities.